rulewis/journey-optimizer.en/help/using/personalization/functions/maps.md

 **Example**

-The following PQL query gets the value of the identity map for the key `example@example.com`.
+The following operation gets the value of the identity map for the key `example@example.com`.

 ```sql
 get(identityMap,"example@example.com")